About Trailblazers

 Individuals or organizations outside of local government, including digital inclusion advocates, should encourage their city/town/county to apply.
 Make your municipal leaders aware of this program, and encourage them to use the categories and resources to inform their own digital inclusion plans.

-Please Note: NDIA is currently working with Tribal partners to design a program to recognize Tribes that are leading outstanding digital inclusion efforts.
-Please stay tuned and join the NDIA community for regular updates.
+Please Note: NDIA, in partnership with AMERIND Critical Infrastructure, has launched the Seven Star Communities program to recognize Tribes that are leading outstanding digital inclusion efforts.
+Applications are now open.
+Please join the NDIA community for regular updates.
 NDIA also offers the opportunity for individual leaders to be recognized through the annual Benton Digital Equity Champion awards.

 Purpose & Value